sara-nl/sdrdocs/source/pages/rest-api/intro.rst

 .. _rest-api-objects:

 ==================
-Modifying objects
+Object state
 ==================

-A deposit or collection can exist in several states.
+An object (such as a deposit or collection) can exist in several states.
 Immediately after creation a deposit enters the 'draft' state.
 In this state the deposit is only accessible by its owner and can be freely modified: its metadata can be changed and files can be uploaded into or removed from it.
 A draft can be published at any time, and through this action it changes its state from 'draft' to 'published', is assigned persistent identifiers, and becomes publicly accessible.
 Please note that after publication, the list of files in a published deposit cannot be changed.

 To update the metadata of a deposit through the API, a `JSON Patch`_ must be supplied with the request.
 Please read the documentation on this website carefully to fully understand how these patches work.
-In the request below, the term 'JSONPath' is used which indicates a path in the metadata relative to the root of the structure.

 .. _rest-api-making-requests: